DevCANS/Java-A-to-Z-Resources/05-Variable/01-What-Is-Variable.md

 	Student age is : 5

-In the above program, the variable `age` is a local variable to the function `StudentAge()`.
+In the above program, the variable `age` is a local variable to the function `studentAge()`.

-If we use the variable age outside `StudentAge()` function, the compiler will produce an error as shown in below program.
+If we use the variable age outside `studentAge()` function, the compiler will produce an error as shown in below program.